SHWAN108/National-IDs-and-Passports-system/README.md

    - Send citizens requests to administration
    - Send the requests back to the citizens by Accepting/Rejecting it

-  **4- Citizens**
-   - Checking thier profile info
-   - Sending request to the goverment
-     - Renew the passport
-     - Change name in National ID

  ## Non-Functional Requirements:
 - Performance: the software system’s performance should return results fast and should be scalable for the citizens, so it will adjustable to many conditions.
 - Security: the system should be secured very well against attack.
-- Usability: the system should be easy to use for our citizens even for non-technical users.
+- Usability: the system should be easy to use for our employees and administrator.
 - Portability: the system should be launched within different environments, the system should run in the same way in different windows.

 ## Accessibility(ally)
-The system is accessible to the administrant and employee, the citizens can only require changes to their applications
+The system is accessible to the administrant and employee.
  - Administrant
  - Employee